zelanko/sql-docs.de-de/docs/2014/ssms/agent/assign-alerts-to-an-operator.md

     ```
     -- adds an e-mail notification for the specified alert (Test Alert)
-    -- This example assumes that Test Alert already exists and that François Ajenstat is a valid operator name.
+    -- This example assumes that Test Alert already exists and that Fran??ois Ajenstat is a valid operator name.
     USE msdb ;
     GO

     EXEC dbo.sp_add_notification
      @alert_name = N'Test Alert',
-     @operator_name = N'François Ajenstat',
+     @operator_name = N'Fran??ois Ajenstat',
      @notification_method = 1 ;
     GO
     ```